Have you heard about Les Instantanés?

 CAMILLE: Go on my blog, camilleinbordeaux.fr!
 I wrote an article that answers the questions tourists always ask me: 100 ideas for activities and outings in Bordeaux.
 Its a compilation of monuments to visit, unusual things to see, gourmet places etc.

 FLORIAN: The best way to discover a city is simply to get lost in it!
 With a few hours to kill, we can discover much more about a city, its people, its atmosphere and its way of living by going around randomly rather than following a marked path.
 It may sound a little confusing but that’s how you really meet a city.
-Chance always favours you and it is often when we expect the least, at the turning of an alley, that you find yourself in front of a place like the Colosseum, or the Big Bell – la Grosse Cloche – since we are in Bordeaux!
+Chance always favours you and it is often when we expect it the least, at the turning of an alley, that you find yourself in front of a place like the Colosseum, or the Big Bell – la Grosse Cloche – since we are in Bordeaux!

 - See more about Les Instantanés here.